mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/2nd Study Guide/classes_and_objects.md

 - class are blueprints or a basic outline for objects
 - classes define the attributes and behaviours of a particular object type
-- group common behaviours
+- groups common behaviours i.e. methods
 - objects are created from classes
-- a class groups behavious i.e. methods

 ## What are Objects?